 What is "verification" and why do I have to complete more paperwork?

 Any student who applies for federal student aid (FAFSA) can be randomly selected for verification.
-Once you are selected, you must submit certain documents to confirm information on the application.
-These documents may include, but are not limited to, signed copies of IRS Federal Tax return transcripts for student, spouse and/or parent; verification worksheets; W2 forms, proof of child support paid or received, etc. Financial aid cannot be finalized until all forms are completed.
+Once you’re selected, you must submit certain documents to confirm information on the FAFSA.
+These documents may include, but are not limited to: signed copies of IRS Federal Tax return transcripts for student, spouse and/or parent; verification worksheets; W2 forms; proof of child support paid or received, etc. Financial aid cannot be finalized until all forms are completed.

-Why do I have to use last years' tax information - that information isn't accurate anymore?
+Why do I have to use prior years' tax information - that information isn't accurate anymore?

 Even if you feel the FAFSA will not reflect changed financial circumstances in the current year, complete the FAFSA as best you can, supplying the information requested.
 Washington State Community College has a formal institutional appeal process to handle unusual circumstances.
 Students may submit a special circumstances appeal form to help determine if your circumstances bear consideration in reevaluating your financial aid eligibility.
 To see if you are eligible for an appeal, please contact the Office of Financial Aid.